hpcc-systems/hpcc-js-wasm/README.md

 ![Tests](https://github.com/hpcc-systems/hpcc-js-wasm/workflows/Test%20PR/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/GordonSmith/hpcc-js-wasm/badge.svg?branch=BUMP_VERSIONS)](https://coveralls.io/github/GordonSmith/hpcc-js-wasm?branch=BUMP_VERSIONS)

-**@hpcc-js/wasm is now an ESM by default package** - this is a good thing, but does require some breaking changes.
+**Note:  @hpcc-js/wasm is now an ESM by default package** - this is a good thing, but does require some breaking changes.

 This repository contains a collection of useful c++ libraries compiled to WASM for (re)use in Node JS, Web Browsers and JavaScript Libraries:
 - [base91](https://base91.sourceforge.net/) - v0.6.0